-After verifying Climate-Friendly Rice cultivation, AgriCapture produced and issued a Climate-Friendly Rice Certification Report to the Lawfield Farm.
+After verifying Climate-Friendly Rice cultivation, AgriCapture produced and issued a Climate-Friendly Rice Verification Report to the Lawfield Farm.
 The report was used to market the 2021 crop at a premium to climate-conscious buyers.
 Part of this premium is returned to AgriCapture to cover verification costs so there are zero out of pocket costs for the farmer.
-Rice that was purchased as part of the Certification program was identity preserved through the milling process by AgriCapture so buyers can ensure they are buying a uniquely differentiated product.
+Rice that was purchased as part of the Climate-Friendly program was identity preserved through the milling process by AgriCapture so buyers can ensure they are buying a uniquely differentiated product.

 After completing 2022 harvest, the Lawfield Farm is seeking certification for 2,300 acres of Climate-Friendly Rice, displaying an expansion of climate-friendly acres on the Lawfield Farm and across U.S. rice growing regions.